The Definitive Guide to Low-Code

 What is Low-Code?

-Low-code is a software application development technique that enables businesses to quickly and easily design and develop applications via graphical user interface (GUI).
+Low-code is a software application development technique that enables businesses to quickly and easily design and develop applications via a graphical user interface (GUI).
 Compared to traditional programming, which requires a significant amount of manual coding, low-code development only requires you to drag and drop application components into a flowchart-style formation; from there, code is automatically generated and programmed.
 Low-code development is considered a form of rapid application development (RAD) — which is, itself, a type of agile software development.

 The Low-Code Software Experience